• Skip to primary navigation

 Bake in the preheated oven for 16-22 minutes until lightly golden brown and cooked through.

-cooked vegan pop tarts
+4 cooked vegan pop tarts on parchment paper with no frosting.

 Let cool on the cookie sheet for 5 minutes, then use a spatula and place them on a cooling rack.